No handshakes: Viral outbreak spooks Asian places of worship

 Attendance at Masses, Arellano said, “has really dropped.”

 After consulting health experts, the Catholic Bishops Conference of the Philippines announced steps late last month to fight the virus.
-Churchgoers were advised to avoid hand contact and receive the Eucharist, which symbolizes the body of Jesus Christ, in the hand instead of the mouth.
+Churchgoers were advised to avoid hand contact and receive the Eucharistic host, the consecrated bread that Catholics believe to be the body of Jesus Christ, in the hand instead of the mouth.

 They said holy water should be replaced more often in church stoups and a protective cloth installed on the grills separating priests and worshippers in confessional boxes.